 Prerequisite: MECHENG 490, permission of instructor; mandatory pass/fail.
-(1-3 credits)

-Individual or group experimental or theoretical research in the area of mechanical engineering.
-A topic in mechanical engineering under the direction of a member of the department.
+(1-3 credits) Individual or group experimental or theoretical research in the area of mechanical engineering under the direction of a member of the department.
 The student will submit a final report.
-Two four-hour laboratories per week.
 For undergraduates only.
+Projects are overseen/graded by faculty and may involve mentoring by representatives from external organizations.
 CourseProfile (ATLAS)